 - External Signer Verification: A description of External Signer Verification, which verifies the identity of a signer via their credentials with an external organization (e.g., DIGIPASS credentials).

 - Accessibility Support — A description of the Accessibility Support component that enables people with disabilities to use OneSpan Sign in accordance with the Americans with Disabilities Act of 1990 (ADA) and other global accessibility requirements.

 - iFrame Best Practices — A description of certain best practices for using iFrames to integrate OneSpan Sign's Classic User Experience or New User Experience into a third-party application.

 SDKs and the REST API are alternative ways of integrating your Web application.

-This guide’s REST API chapter provides an overview of certain basic API calls.
-If you want to view all existing calls, see the REST API Object Model.
+If you want to view all existing calls, see our interactive Open API Specification.
+From there you can download the YAML file for our REST API, search for specific endpoints in that API, and even try a few calls yourself.
 Additional information about the calls can be found on the Developer Community website.
 That site’s Feature Guides may be especially helpful when you’re building your solution.